Frequently Asked Questions

 The DFC is a co-operative comprising four principal elements: Members, Board, Leadership Team and Committees.
 The Members elect the Board and help shape the DFC’s strategic agenda via an annual Open Assembly at DocFest in June, at General Meetings throughout the year and an AGM in December.
 The Board develops the strategic agenda based on consultations with the Membership, and funds Member-led Committees to carry out work packages relating to the strategic agenda.
 The Leadership Team runs the day-to-day business of the DFC, organising the consultations and supporting the Committees.

 The DFC incorporated as a co-operative in May 2023, following two rounds of research and consultation in the autumn/winter of 2022.
-A co-operative governance model was chosen for several reasons.
 There are different kinds of co-operative, but all share an explicit commitment to the co-operative Values and Principles as laid down by the International Co-operative Alliance.
 All co-ops are independent, democratic organisations that are run by and for their Members according to the principle of one-member, one-vote.

 The DFC is a specific type of co-operative known as a Community Benefit Society (CBS).
 This structure was felt to be particularly appropriate because it means that the Members must run the organisation in the interests of a broader constituency – in this case the UK documentary community.